xnvme/aisio/docs/src/related.md

 models but requires specialized runtime infrastructure and does not interoperate with existing on-disk file systems.

-**AiSIO** differs by preserving existing file-system formats and Linux kernel semantics while enabling both CPU-initiated and device-initiated accelerator-integrated I/O.
+Accelerator-integrated Storage I/O (**AiSIO**) differs both in design and in the Host-Orchestrated Multipath I/O (**HOMI**) reference implementation by preserving existing file-system formats and Linux kernel semantics while enabling both CPU-initiated and device-initiated accelerator-integrated I/O.